A World to End (preview)

 I glared down at the man.

 Valentine placed a hand on my shoulder.
 Though it was just impulses in the brain, and she wasn’t really there, I still felt the slight pressure.
 “It’s fine.
 Both of you.”
 She twitched slightly.
-“Whatever the case – we can either bring them back or not… it’s done now.
+“Whatever the case – we can either bring them back or not… what’s done is done.
+If you glitch out of the world and die or glitch back into the world and survive… whatever happens will happen.
 We can end this world, and Sergei’s notes show us how.”

 “What do you mean?”